cmhh/snzts/snzts/README.md

 sbt dist
 ```

-This will yield a file called something like:
+This will yield a file called:

 ```
-target/universal/snzts-0.1.0.zip
+target/universal/snzts-0.3.0.zip
 ```

 This archive can be unzipped on any machine with a Java runtime, and the service started by running the `bin/snzts` script (or `snzts.bat` on Windows).
 Alternatively, the service can be run in development mode via: